 - Then go to Helpie kb Wiki -> All articles.
 Drag and drop the articles in the order that you want it to be displayed.

-- Your articles would now been displayed in the order you arranged in the dashboard.
+- Your articles would now be displayed in the order you arranged on the dashboard.

 Sort the categories: